sy77777en/label_pizza/instructions.md

         raise ValueError("Description must be provided when there are people")
 ```

-If you do not need such a check, set `verification_function` to `None` (`null` in JSON).
+If you do not wish to use a verification function, you can set `verification_function` to `None` (or `null` in JSON).

-3.1 - Add question groups and their questions
+3.1 - Add Question Groups

-To add a question group, use a unique `title` that does not yet exist.
+To add a question group, provide a unique `title` that does not already exist in the database.

 ```python
 from label_pizza.db import init_database